 Three key points:

-The intention of our service is to enhance the quality of life of patients and their loved ones, who are faced with the need for specialist palliative and end-of-life care, and to help them continue living every moment.
+> The intention of hospice services is to enhance the quality of life of patients and their loved ones, who are faced with the need for specialist palliative and end of life care, and to help them continue living every moment.
 A core philosophy of hospice is to neither hasten nor postpone death.
 This will not change.

-North Haven Hospice staff and volunteers will not administer or be present for assisted dying procedures, nor can these procedures take place in our In-Patient Unit (IPU) or anywhere else at our premises.
+> North Haven Hospice staff and volunteers will not administer or be present for assisted dying procedures, nor can these procedures take place in the In-Patient Unit (IPU) at North Haven Hospice or anywhere else at Hospice premises.

 North Haven Hospice is a life-affirming service

 North Haven Hospice respects a person’s right to make choices, particularly around the end of their life.

 We will continue to provide specialist palliative care and end-of-life care to any person needing support, regardless of their personal views on assisted dying.